 Preparing children for their first day in child care will help them settle more easily.
 It’s a good idea to start several weeks before the big day.

 Getting your child used to the child care daily routine is a good first step.
 To do this, you can ask the child care setting for a copy of its daily schedule and make this part of your child’s routine at home.
 If you try to follow the setting’s lunch, play and nap times, your child might take less time to adjust when care starts.

 Young babies will usually follow their personal routines in child care settings.

 If your child knows who will be looking after her, it might make things easier.
-In the weeks before starting, you can find out who your child’s main carer will be.
+In the weeks before starting, you can find out who your child’s main carer or educator will be.
 If you can get a photo of this person and talk about the person by name, this person will be more familiar to your child.